A Quick Guide to Local Prosecution

 Interviewers are looking for applicants who will be able to interact with a tremendous variety of people on a daily basis.
 Interviewers will often pay close attention to how friendly or relatable an applicant seems during an interview.
 At some offices, interviewers will ask applicants to role-play a first meeting with an emotional rape or domestic violence victim in order to evaluate their ability to work with people, no matter their history or background.

 Finally, DA’s offices are looking for applicants who will follow the standing policies and procedures of an office, despite whatever personal feelings or opinions an applicant might bring to the job.
-This means that if asked for an opinion about the war on drugs, the focus is on the procedures and standards that have been set by the office, and the law, not on his/her own personal beliefs.
-Interviewers seek to determine how the applicant reconciles his/her views with office policies and enforcing the law.
+This means that if asked for an opinion about drug policy, for example, the focus is on the procedures and standards that have been set by the office, and the law, not on personal beliefs.
+Interviewers seek to determine how the applicant reconciles their views with office policies and enforcing the law.

 The First Question: Why do you want to become a prosecutor?